dice-cyfronet/hyperflow-monitoring-plugin/README.md

 development)
 * do `npm install hyperflow-monitoring-plugin` in $HOME

+### check configuration

+The plugin requires a proper config, it needs to know where to find a metric collector and a rabbitmq-server.
+All values can be set by environment variables.
+RabbitMQ needs to have rest interface enabled.

 ### start workflow
 In HyperFlow directory:
 `./bin/hflow run examples/Montage143/workflow.json -s -p hyperflow-monitoring-plugin`